aws-samples/aws-appsync-calorie-tracker-workshop/4_frontend_app/README.md

 In REST-based APIs this could be achieved in two eays:

-1. Getting all available fields and then cherrypicking the necessary values on the clide-side.
+1. Getting all available fields and then cherry picking the necessary values on the clide-side.
 This solution should work, however it is not cost effective and may not scale well when you'll have millions (or more!) of concurrent clients polling your API for data.

 2. Making a server-side change to the API by adding an additional GET query to return only the necessary parameters that are needed.
 This solution is effective, but it also complicated your development cycles, as each of these changes would require a production change to your APIs.